AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ## <a name="dashboard"></a>Dashboard

-* The <a href="https://alimonitor.cern.ch/hyperloop/dashboard" target="_blank">**Dashboard**</a> displays the current state of the system by showing a number of status parameters related to wagons, trains and grid jobs.
+* The [**Dashboard**](https://alimonitor.cern.ch/hyperloop/dashboard) displays the current state of the system by showing a number of status parameters related to wagons, trains and grid jobs.
 Additionally, the user can see the summary of the last week: average completion time, number of finished trains and wagon tests.
 * Below, a display of the grid jobs state during the previous week is displayed, for every site.

 <div align="center">